Joint group meeting with Anja Geitmann and Anne-Lise Routier labs at IRBV

 20 September 2022

-Constance Le Gloanec was one of the three students from our department to get the excelence bursary for Ph.D. students.
+Constance Le Gloanec was one of the three students from our department to get the excellence bursary for Ph.D. students.
 Congratulations Constance!!!

 Our work was presented at the Plant Organ Growth and Form in Heidelberg